Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 A solar panel system will generally produce more electricity than you need.
 If you don’t use it, the solar electricity flows off to the National Grid and is lost.

-With battery storage, you can capture this surplus solar electricity.
-You can then draw on it later in the day, either to charge your electric car, or power devices in your home.
+You can then draw on it later in the day or at night, either to charge your electric car or power devices in your home.

+Now, with smart electricity tariffs, battery storage can be installed even without solar panels.
 You can charge your battery at night at a very cheap rate, and then use the stored electricity during the day, to avoid paying high daytime rates.

 Battery storage is also sometimes known as solar battery storage or just energy storage.